AlirezaArvin/Textab/Examples/README.md

 ## Examples
-below, you can see the .txt formatted output of meta-analyses resulted using {meta} package in R. By using a Textab script, the below table can be yield.
+Below is the .txt-formatted output of meta-analyses conducted using the {meta} package in R and the table which is generated using a Textab script.

 ### R output
 ```